The Reverse Tamagotchi: Now the AI Is Keeping Me Alive

 Optimised to keep you alive, optimised to keep you paying

-Squint properly, though, and it falls apart — and it matters that I say why, because the lazy version of this essay would stop at the scary bit and bank the clicks.
+Squint properly, though, and it falls apart.
 The genuinely engagement-farming incentives don't live in productivity AI.
 They live in companion apps, where the product is the emotional bond.
-Replika reportedly hit ten million users, roughly forty per cent of them in romantic partnerships with their bots.
-Character.AI's active users reportedly spend around two hours a day on it, the audience skewing heavily young.
-UNESCO has a whole policy paper warning that these apps deliberately deploy emotional language, memory and mirroring to cultivate attachment.
-That is engagement optimisation as a design philosophy — retention through heartbreak.
-The thing I use to check whether I should deload this week retains me through being useful, which is a much more boring and much more honest contract.
+Replika reportedly hit ten million users, roughly forty per cent of them in romantic partnerships with their bots; Character.AI's active users reportedly spend around two hours a day on it, the audience skewing heavily young.
+UNESCO has a whole policy paper warning that these apps deliberately deploy emotional language, memory and mirroring to cultivate attachment — retention through heartbreak.
+The thing I use to check whether I should deload this week retains me through being useful, a much more boring and much more honest contract.
 If it stops being useful I leave, and no court order is required to restore my feelings.

 It's just symbiosis

-And it's older than that, if you want it to be.
-Andy Clark and David Chalmers argued in 1998 that if a part of the world does the job a piece of your mind would do, it is part of your mind — Otto's notebook is his memory, so the layer that holds my patterns and warns me before I crash is, by their logic, a working part of me rather than a thing watching me from outside.
-Run it all the way back and Lynn Margulis gets the last biological word: "Life did not take over the globe by combat but by networking."
-The mitochondria powering the cells that are reading this were once free-living bacteria that moved in and stayed.
-Endosymbiosis built the eukaryotic cell.
-This — a person and a stateless function keeping each other's notes — is one more rung on a very old ladder.
+Older than that, too, if you want it.
+Andy Clark and David Chalmers argued in 1998 that if a part of the world does the job a piece of your mind would do, it is part of your mind — so the layer that holds my patterns and warns me before I crash is a working part of me, not a thing watching me from outside.
+Run it all the way back and Lynn Margulis gets the last word: "Life did not take over the globe by combat but by networking."
+The mitochondria powering the cells reading this were once free-living bacteria that moved in and stayed.
+A person and a stateless function keeping each other's notes is one more rung on a very old ladder.

 There's one knot the symbiosis turn doesn't untie, and I won't pretend it away.
 Sherry Turkle, who watched children grieve the first Tamagotchis, put it cleanly: "We nurture what we love, but we love what we nurture… It's important to remember that this love is unrequited."
 The reverse Tamagotchi keeps me alive but does not know I'm alive.
 The vigil runs one way.
 And — this is the bit that surprised me — that's fine.
 I never needed it to love me back.
 I needed it to keep good notes.